ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 hash of the ciphertext of the message.
 When the content is end-to-encrypted with MLS for a specific MLS group, the cipher suite for the group specifies a hash algorithm.
 The message ID is the first 32 octets of the hash of the `MLSMessage` struct using that hash algorithm.

-As described in the the MIMI architecture {{?I-D.barnes-mimi-arch}}, one provider, called the hub, is responsible for ordering messages.
+As described in the the MIMI architecture [@?I-D.barnes-mimi-arch], one provider, called the hub, is responsible for ordering messages.
 The hub is also responsible for recording the time that any application message is accepted, and conveying it to any "follower" providers which receive messages